-NASCAR Hall of Fame inductee Robert Yates passes away at 74 (VIDEO) | FOX Sports
+NASCAR Hall of Fame inductee Robert Yates passes away at 74 (VIDEO)

 More Race Hub Videos

-Radioactive: Dover - "He hit a (expletive) barrel!"
+Radioactive: Dover — 'He hit a (expletive) barrel!'

 NASCAR Hall of Fame inductee Robert Yates passes away at 74